outl1ne/create-frontend/docs/universal-react.md

 ## Page based data fetching

-The top level App component can have an async function called `getPageData`.
+The top level App component can have an async function called `getPageData`, which is called once in the server, and on the client whenever the page changes.

-This function will be called once in the server, and whenever the page changes on the client.
-The new URL will be passed as an argument.
+This function gets the page's location as an argument, and returns an updater function.
+The updater function gets the previous state and should return the new state.

-The return value will be available on the client and server in the AppDataContext with the `pageData` property.
+The page data will be available on the client and server in the AppDataContext.

 ```js
 import { AppDataContext } from '@optimistdigital/create-frontend/universal-react';